 We drove up the hill to Piccione and were in awe of its acres of vineyards.
 We couldn’t believe it was in our home state!
-A small structure (that looks like a ranch style home) overlooks the rolling hills and Blue Ridge Mountains in the distance.
+A small structure (that looks like a ranch-style home) overlooks the rolling hills and the Blue Ridge Mountains in the distance.
 Flower beds decorate patio areas in the immediate area where guests can sit outside, on two terraces.

-Spring was a wonderful time to be in the area; we visited during late April.
-Though the vines hadn’t fully blossomed (and unfortunately they had suffered some frost damage in the weeks prior to our visit) the roses, lavender, ivy and perennials were in bloom at Piccione.
+Spring was a wonderful time to be in the area; we visited in late April.
+Though the vines hadn’t fully blossomed (and unfortunately they had suffered some frost damage in the weeks prior to our visit) the roses, lavender, ivy, and perennials were in bloom at Piccione.

 History of Piccione Vineyards

 This Italian vineyard was established in 2010, by Dr. William Piccione and his sons, Billy and Steven.
 Giuseppe and Vita, Dr. Piccione's grandparents, immigrated to the United States in 1921, straight from Marsala, Italy.
 Giuseppe found employment in NYC after entering the states through Ellis Island, as most immigrants from Europe did in those days.